First Drive: 2018 Kia Rio Hatchback Review

 2018 Kia Rio Hatchback.
 Photo: Amee Reehal

-The only gripe is the absence of a retractable cover or compartment to hide the devices from the plain site (everything is exposed), especially when they’re plugged in, and you’re not inclined to disconnect them when stepping out for a bit (the centre armrest storage with lid doesn’t have a USB port).
+The only gripe is the absence of a retractable cover or compartment to hide the devices from plain sight (everything is exposed), especially when they’re plugged in, and you’re not inclined to disconnect them when stepping out for a bit (the center armrest storage with lid doesn’t have a USB port).
 Not a deal breaker, but still.

 2018 Kia Rio Hatchback interior centre stack area and touchscreen